mariolukas/FabScanPi-gen/README.md

    like sonic-pi, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.

+ - **Stage FabScanPi** - Raspbian System containing all needed configurations and Packages to run the FabScanPi Software.

  - **Stage 5** - The official Raspbian Desktop image.
 Right now only adds Mathematica.